siddharthpastagia/Project-management-FSD/README.md

 ## PROJECT MANAGEMENT APPLICATION

-IT is single page application to do project management.
+It is single page application to do project management.
 It is developed using ReactJS, ExpressJS, MongoDB and NODEJS.

 ## GIT REPO FOR PROJECT MANAGEMENT (SOURCE CONTROL MANAGEMENT)